farhanfath/Alfagift-Technical-Test/README.md

 2. **List of Students Feature**
     - Displays a list of 10 students with their names, profile pictures, and addresses.
-    - Data is loaded locally.
+    - Data is fetched from Firebase Firestore.
     - Utilizes RecyclerView for displaying the list.

 ## Features